jemssssss/sdd-flood-trigger/README.md

 - Layer control panel for toggling:
   - Synoptic Stations
   - Automatic Weather Stations (AWS)
-  - Sentinel-1A Passes
+  - Panahon API Forecast Data
+  - ECMWF Forecast Data
-- Displays Sentinel-1A footprints only when a configured strip passes on the forecast date
+- Displays Sentinel-1A or Sentinel-1C footprints only when a configured strip passes on the forecast date
-- Computes 24-hour accumulated forecast rainfall from the Panahon API for every footprint in the passing strip
+- Computes 24-hour accumulated forecast rainfall from Panahon API for every footprint in the passing strip
-- Computes average 24-hour accumulated rainfall from ECMWF Open Data for every footprint in the passing strip
+- Computes 24-hour accumulated forecast rainfall from ECMWF Open Data for every footprint in the passing strip
-- Uses pre-generated sampling points for reproducible rainfall averaging
+- Uses pre-generated sampling points (specifically for Panahon API) for reproducible rainfall averaging
-- Summarizes list of Sentinel-1A tiles showing signs of flooding
+- Summarizes list of Sentinel-1 satellite footprints showing signs of flooding
 - Color-coded rainfall stations
 - Color-coded footprint polygons
 - Interactive station popups